Kladovo transport: Guerrilla insurgencies and their consequences

 Between mid-July and August 1941, Josip Broz Tito's partisans committed approximately 100 acts of sabotage and were the strategically important and took a weapons factory in Užice.
 Until the end of July, there was losses of ten men in the first ten days of August, on the part of Wehrmacht.
 The Chief of the Security Police and SD ordered the execution of hostages and reprisals against the civilian population.
 Since the resistance of the partisans was not broken, the Wehrmacht commander of Serbia, General Heinrich Danckelmann, called for a reinforcement of troops, which was rejected because of the need in the East.
 In the event, "mixed Jagdkommandos" from the Security Police, SD and Wehrmacht units were set up, the soldiers were enrolled into the "methods of struggle" between police and SD.

 Although so far been no riots in the town of Šabac, the 3rd Company of Police Reserve Battalion 64, as a reinforcement of the three services companies of the 718th Infantry Division.
 On August 18, they hung ten hostages in the city.
 On the next day following a "hunting trip" about twenty kilometers west of Šabac about 30 partisans were shot.
 On the German side were a police officer and three soldiers; Ten soldiers were wounded.
 As "punishment" about ten to twenty Šabacer Jews were shot in the following night.
-Refugees of Kladovo group were taken out of interment, and forced to carry the bodies of the Jews through the city and then suspended on pylons.
+Refugees of Kladovo group were taken out of internment, and forced to carry the bodies of the Jews through the city and then suspended on pylons.
 [6] The remaining 63 Šabacer Jews were herded into the concentration camp, which also housed the Kladovo- group.
 On September 3 Danckelmann stated in a report to the Wehrmacht Commander:

 In September, the resistance struggle intensified, which now involved the Chetniks.
 Partisans and Chetniks controlled throughout southern and western Serbia.
 Wilhelm List, competent Wehrmacht Commander Southeast for the entire Balkans, called for reinforcements in the form of a combat division, and in charge of Serbia General.
 For this post, he struck at the same time before Franz Bohme, who as "excellent connoisseur of Balkan relations" due to his experiences in World War I and - like other Austrians - because of that defeat harbored personal revenge.
 Böhme was appointed Commanding General Agent in Serbia and laid the 12,000-strong 342nd Infantry Division to Serbia.
 Böhme was ordered by Hitler, to "restore with the sharpest means order."
 At the same time he carried out the command of Field Marshal Wilhelm Keitel, after which 50 to 100 civilian hostages were to be shot for every German killed.
 This should come, according to Keitel, from the ranks of political opponents.
 Boehme however meant by his command to "clean up the sheet" not only the rebels, but also ordered the arrest of all Jews of Serbia.